 This hangover-abating soup may be just what the doctor ordered.
 However, it's just as good when you're ailment-free.

 Unlike some versions, which simmer the meat in water, this one uses pork to build the flavor of the broth.
-Make it entirely on the stovetop if you'd like, reducing the simmer time to about 1 1/2 hours over low heat.
-You can use a slow-cooker as well; choose the 6-hour setting for best results.
+Make it entirely on the stovetop if you'd like, reducing the simmer time to about one and a half hours over low heat.
+You can use a slow-cooker as well; choose the six-hour setting for best results.